Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense RS` to check the WER result of 2 audio examples with defenses.

-## The demo result of ODE-based defense against IMP ASR attack
+## ODE-based Defense against IMP ASR attack

 As a comparison, you can run the command `python Defense_WER.py` to check the WER result of 2 audio examples with ODE-Based defense.

 #### If you run the command above correctly, you will get the following results: